rafalcode/gnunormalizefork/src/README3.txt

 so how cna some thing be announced and yet not throw up any errors in incredibly enough however, riff.h and riff.c will compile to a object file!
-An unusual style quirk is the _riff_t is the normal struct, which as usual, you'll want to deal with in pointer terms. but instead of deined vairables based on a pointer of _riff_t, a new typedef, without the leading underscore is defined as a pointer to it.
+An unusual style quirk is the _riff_t is the normal struct, which as usual, you'll want to deal with in pointer terms. but instead of defined vairables based on a pointer of _riff_t, a new typedef, without the leading underscore is defined as a pointer to it.
 A particular style, I expect.